Community members

 Eleanor watts, rose hill and iffley low carbon

-Members of our Low Carbon Hub community group grants can apply to us for funding.
-There are small (up to £500) and large (up to £5000) grants available for groups which are Community Members of the Low Carbon Hub network to support community projects which contribute towards our mission.
+Community Members can apply to us for funding.
+There are small (up to £500) and large (up to £5,000) grants available to support projects which contribute towards our mission.

 Thermal imaging camera